 Following the presentation of the Preliminary Report at the March 2017 Meeting of the Council, the questionnaires and / or reminders were sent or re-sent to selected addresses.
+The resending took place based on certain criteria, including the amount of wealth of knowledge and experience of tourists' complaints.
+Following the meeting of an Experts' Group from 28 August 2018 to 31 August 2018 in The Hague, the questionnaires were once more sent or re-sent to

-&lt;sup>6 On the questionnaire, see infra Methodology.
+On the questionnaire, see infra Methodology.

-&lt;sup>7 The six States are Cuba, Indonesia, Iran, the Seychelles, Thailand, and the United Arab Emirates.
+The five States are Cuba, Indonesia, Iran, the Seychelles and the United Arab Emirates.